dnnaji/mule-cifs-connector/README.md

 # Mule CIFS Connector

 This is a port of the community based [mulesoft 3.9 samba connector](https://github.com/mulesoft-consulting/samba-connector) to support the Mulesoft 4.x runtime.
-It allows for authenticated access to CIFS/Samba file shares, which is tragically lacking in Mulesoft 4.x.
+It allows for authenticated access to CIFS/Samba file shares, which is lacking in Mulesoft 4.x.

 ## Installation